junxit/us-congress-bills-113/metadata.md

 - 2013-12-09 — Introduced in House
 - 2013-12-09 — Introduced in House
 - 2013-12-09 — Referred to the House Committee on Veterans' Affairs.
+- 2013-12-16 — Referred to the Subcommittee on Health.
+- 2014-06-17 — Considered under suspension of the rules. (consideration: CR H5387-5388)
+- 2014-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3682.
+- 2014-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-06-17 — Mr. Lamborn moved to suspend the rules and pass the bill.
+- 2014-06-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5387)
+- 2014-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5387)